aklomp/base64/README.md

 Notable features:

-- Really fast on x86 systems by using SSSE3 or AVX2 vector instructions;
+- Really fast on x86 and ARM systems by using SIMD vector processing;
 - Really fast on other 32 or 64-bit platforms through optimized routines;
 - Reads/writes blocks of streaming data;
 - Does not dynamically allocate memory;